phax/ph-db/README.md

 #ph-db-api

-Java library with some basic DB API (neither JDBC nor JPA).
+Java library with some basic DB API, a special JDBC version and a JPA version based on EclipseLink.
-It provides the common basis for [ph-db-jdbc](https://github.com/phax/ph-db-jdbc) and [ph-db-jpa](https://github.com/phax/ph-db-jpa).

 Versions <= 1.1.x are compatible with ph-commons < 6.0

 Versions >= 2.0.0 are compatible with ph-commons >= 6.0

 #Maven usage